-Various combinations of white, grey, cream, black and red tricolor
+Various combinations of white, grey, cream, black, and red

 Active families with a yard